Lamorak: Legend

-Lamorak is one of the sons of King Pellinore and a brother of Aglovale, Drian, Perceval, and Tor.
-His siblings may also include the Grail maiden Dindrane and others.
+Lamorak is one of the elder sons of King Pellinore (his eldest son in Malory's Le Morte d'Arthur) and a brother of Aglovale, Drian, Perceval, and Tor.
+His siblings may also include the Grail maiden (Perceval's sister) and others.
 Named after his uncle, who in his time had been one of the best knights of King Arthur's father Uther Pendragon, he gains fame for his strength, fiery temper, and feats of martial prowess, such as fighting off at least thirty knights by himself on more than one occasion.
 Lamorak's adventures often involve the Cornish prince Tristan, first as his mortal enemy, later turned his best friend.
 In one episode exclusive to the Italian Tavola Ritonda, for example, he helps Tristan escape from the castle of the lustful fairy enchantress Medeas.